Dr Israel Berger

 I am available for individual and family/relationship counselling and autism assessment (including ADOS-2) for adults and older teens, as well as consultations for medicinal cannabis and smoking cession.
 You do not need a referral; you can make a booking here.
 There is no Medicare rebate available for generalist telehealth services.
 You may be able to claim counselling services and private prscriptions from your private health fund.
 Additionally, self-managed and plan-managed NDIS participants can claim counselling services that I provide.

-Referrals for telehealth psychiatric consultations will be accepted for late 2024, as I complete my psychiatry training.
-Please ask your GP to send a referral to me directly.
+Referrals for telehealth psychiatric consultations will be accepted as I complete my psychiatry training.
+Please ask your GP to send a referral to my office directly.
 In the meantime, I am able to offer mental health services as a non-specialist.
 You can book an appointment here.

 My approach: